-IV.C.
+4.3.
 Robustness of Key Results

-Table IV examines variations to our methodology to ensure that our main finding of timevarying reversal of beta-arbitrage profits is robust.
+Table 4 examines variations to our methodology to ensure that our main finding of time-varying reversal of beta-arbitrage profits is robust.
 For simplicity, we report the estimates of the excess slope and intercept in year 3.
-For reference, the first row of Panel A Table IV reports the baseline results from Table III.
+For reference, the first row of Panel A of Table 4 reports the baseline results from Table 3.

 In Panel A, we consider different subsample results.
 In rows 2 and 3, we exclude the tech bubble crash and the recent financial crisis from our sample.
-Our estimates of the way the security market line varies with beta-arbitrage activity barely change and remain both economically and statistically significant.
+Our estimates of the way the security market line varies with beta-